kubeshop/monokle/docs/cluster-integration.md

 ![Clusters Tab](img/clusters-tab-1.5.0.png)

-If the Cluster Selector does not appear, ensure that the "Show Cluster Selector" option is checked in the Settings menu:
+If the Cluster Selector does not appear, ensure that the **Show Cluster Selector** option is checked in the Settings menu:

 ![Cluster Preview](img/cluster-selector-1.5.0.png)

-Selecting the "Load" button will attempt to populate the Resource Navigator with objects from the configured cluster:
+Selecting the **Load** button will attempt to populate the Resource Navigator with objects from the configured cluster:

 ![Cluster Preview](img/cluster-preview-1.5.0.png)

-Monokle is now in "Cluster Mode" (as indicated by the header at the top):
+Monokle is now in **Cluster Mode** (as indicated by the header at the top):

 ![Cluster Preview](img/cluster-preview2-1.5.0.png)